lincc-frameworks/python-project-template/paper.md

 ## Additional code health tools

 The LF-PPT supports many more features than those listed here including static code analysis, performance benchmarking, code testing coverage and more.
 For a complete list, please see the documentation at http://lincc-ppt.readthedocs.io/.

-The most notable exclusion from the LF-PPT is code.
-Aside from a few optional stub source and test files, the LF-PPT allows the user to focus on scientific code, while supporting them with the industry best practices in maintainable software engineering.

 # Usage